Overcoming Regulatory Barriers When Bidding in a New State

 Registering with the secretary of state qualifies you to do business as an out-of-state or “foreign” company.
 The process involves providing basic information about your company’s structure and ownership and appointing a registered agent to receive service of process.
 You’ll also need to register for all applicable taxes and generally provide a certificate of good standing from your home state.
 Because your business was set up to meet requirements in your home state, you may need to adjust your name, structure or ownership to foreign qualify.
 Once your application is approved, the secretary of state will issue a certificate of authority to work in the state.

-In addition to these general entity management requirements, 34 states require a general contractor’s license.
-Three additional states issue licenses just at the county level, and 14 more issue contractor’s licenses at the county and city levels.
-In 20 states, contractors must have a qualifier sit for exams, and in some cases, this requires prior approval from the state licensing board.
+In addition to these general entity management requirements, most states require a general contractor’s license.
+Some states issue licenses just at the county level, and several more issue contractor’s licenses at the county and city levels.
+In nearly half of states, contractors must have a qualifier sit for exams, and in some cases, this requires prior approval from the state licensing board.

 Once the contractor qualifies, the license application requires extensive documentation such as descriptions of experience, background checks, financial information and bonds.

 Obviously, it takes longer than a few weeks to complete all of these steps in a new state.
 As a result, contractors are often faced with the dilemma of identifying an opportunity, applying for a license and then watching the wheels of state government turn while the clock runs out on the bid.
 Too often, contractors take the chance and submit a bid before the license is in hand, which can backfire in costly ways.